bridgecrew-perf6/ml-deployment-coe/projects/embedding_example/api_deployment/Local_API_Deploy.md

         return score

-**NOTE:** You need to develop your own funtions to preprocess your input and make predictions afterward
+**NOTE:** You need to develop your own funtions to preprocess your input and make predictions afterward.
+This [website](https://fastapi.tiangolo.com/tutorial/first-steps/) include the reference to develop the FastAPI.

 ## 3. Run the command to execute the main code
     uvicorn main:app --reload